Walk H - The John Corbett Way

 Relatively easy.
 Stiles.
 May need boots, especially on alternative walk around Nature Reserve after very wet weather.

 Salt was known in Droitwich from Roman times.
-Its presence was confirmed in Stoke with the building of the Worcestershire and Birmingham Canal (1791 - 1815).
-Two independent Salt/Chemical Works were built either side of the canal.
-John Corbett managed, and then owned, the two works, later dropping the chemical business.
+It was confirmed in Stoke with the building of the Worcestershire & Birmingham Canal (1791- 1815) Two independent Salt/Chemical Works were built either side of the canal.
+John Corbett managed, and then owned the two works dropping the chemical business.
 His engineering genius was to use cast iron pipes so that brine at the lower depths could be extracted without impurities.
 Some claim it was the largest Salt Works in Europe.
 He had his own canal fleet and railway system - the two engines being Raven and Elephant.
-The business merged into the Salt Union, and then ICI.
-The Eastern side became Uniroyal, producing industrial latex, then passed to Bayer, Polymer Latex and now One Property Group (although the site if now subject to an application for planning permission for residential development).
+The business merged into the Salt Union and then ICI.
+The Eastern side became Uniroyal, producing industrial latex, then passed to Bayers, Polymer Latex and now One Property Group.
 The Western side became Bayer's Distribution Warehouse, Aliberts and now Corbett Business Park.
 Plaques outside give a brief history of the site.
 The playing field was given to the Parish Council by ICI, the last owners of the salt works.

-- Stoke Works - Boat and Railway Inn - Go south past the Boat and Railway Public House and the former village school.
+5. Stoke Works - Boat and Railway Inn.
+Go south past the Boat and Railway and the former village school.
 Note John Corbett's Raven symbol over the entrance.
-Until the 1970's, there followed Sagebury Terrace - a row of salt-workers cottages, again provided by John Corbett.
+Until the 1970's there followed Sagebury Terrace, a row of salt-workers cottages, again provided by John Corbett.
 Each had a garden stretching to the railway.
 Keep alongside the canal to the Butcher's Arms Cottage.

-- Former St. Mary's Church Hall - Turn right by footpath sign (to St. Mary De Wyche Church - another Corbett benefaction).
-Cross the former Midland main line, continue straight ahead initially to the left and then to the right of the hedge.
+6. Former St Mary's Church Hall - Turn right by F/P sign (To St Mary De Wyche Church - another Corbett benefaction).
+Cross the former Midland main line, continue straight ahead initially to the left and then right of the hedge.

-- Great Western Branch - Cross the bridge and the stile at the bottom.
+7. Great Western Branch - Cross bridge and stile at bottom.
 Keep straight on for about 25 yards.

-- Wychbold Church - Consecrated in 1888 and financed by John Corbett, the church was built of Malvern Granite in a 14th century style.
-Continue left at fork along Stoke Road and right into Chequers Lane to....
+8. Wychbold Church - Consecrated in 1888 and financed by John Corbett.
+It was built of Malvern Granite in a 14th century style.
+Continue left at fork along Stoke road and right into Chequers Lane.

-- Wychbold Crown - You can either turn right for about 500 yards to the John Corbett Alms Houses and then along Section 3, or turn left as per Section 4 below.
+9. Wychbold Crown - You can either turn right for about 500 yards to the John Corbett Alms Houses and then along Section 3 or turn left and continue on Section 4 below.

-- Sagebury Farm - *Cross the stile and then go slightly left down towards the lowest point in the field, close to the lake.
-Cross the next stile and go along the open track between the hedge and fence around the lake.
+8. Sagebury Farm - Head half left to the opposite corner of the field.
+Cross stile and then go slightly left down towards the lowest point in the field, close to the lake.
+Cross stile and go along open track between hedge and fence around the lake.

 Upton Warren - Corbett Almshouses - Wychbold Crown

-This section might cause problems for those with mobility problems because of the nature, and number, of stiles (this issue has been raised with the County Council).
+This section might cause problems for those with mobility problems because of the nature and number of stiles.
+This had been discussed with the County Council.
 The paths are passable but you can avoid them by continuing along the A38 to the Crown Inn.
-Good shoes or boots are advisable.
+Good shoes or boots advisable.
 About 1 mile.

 Wychbold Crown - Droitwich